-It’s summertime, and beach weddings are happening just every weekend.
+Summer will be coming in a few months, and that means beach weddings are happening just every weekend along the Jersey Shore.
 There are many variables in properly planning a beach wedding ceremony.
 It seems simple on the surface, but in reality there are some significant logistical concerns with which you should be familiar before you get to the wedding day.
 Over the years, I have seen more than a few problems which could have been avoided through awareness and planning.
 Here are just a few tips on how to make your beach wedding ceremony a success.

 Public or Private?